-Beyond our own team team there are many to thank for the success of this .Net package.
+Beyond our own C# development team, there are many to thank for the success of this .Net package.

 Our first tribute is to Nuget.Org for providing a package manager for C# / .Net developers, which was sorely needed.
 We salute you. https://www.nuget.org/